Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 where

-- `<trainer-config-file>` is the file path of the trainer configuration yaml.
+- `<trainer-config-file>` is the file path of the trainer configuration YAML.
   This contains all the hyperparameter values.
 We offer a detailed guide on the structure of this file and the meaning of the hyperparameters (and advice on how to set them) in the dedicated